New Upper Bounds on the Error Probability under ML Decoding for Spinal Codes and the Joint Transmission-Decoding System Design: Upper bounds on the error Probability

-\begin{theorem} {\rm \textbf{(New FER upper bound of Spinal codes over BSC)} Consider Spinal codes with message length $n$ and segmentation parameter $k$ transmitted over a BSC with crossover probability $f$.
-Let $l_{j}$ be the number of symbols generated from the $j^{th}$ spine value of the $n$-bit message sequence, then the FER under ML decoding can be upper bounded by}
+\begin{theorem} {\rm \textbf{(The new upper bound on the error probability over the BSC)} Consider Spinal codes with message length $n$ and segmentation parameter $k$ transmitted over a BSC with crossover probability $p$.
+Let $l_{j}$ be the number of symbols generated from the $j^{th}$ spine value of the $n$-bit message sequence.
+The FER of Spinal codes under ML decoding can be upper bounded by}

 {\rm with}

 {\rm Note that}

 {\rm where}